MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-auto-train-forecast.md

 # [Azure CLI](#tab/cli)

-You can define a new `MLTable` object by copying the following YAML text to a new file, *./train_data/MLTable*:
+You can define a new `MLTable` object by copying the following YAML snippet to a new file, *./train_data/MLTable*:

 ```yml
 $schema: https://azuremlschemas.azureedge.net/latest/MLTable.schema.json